 I have to say my first reaction was ‘what’s a sacrum?’ but thought better of asking daft questions at this point.
 His next question really floored me.
 “Have you been in a car accident?”
 I was so confused that I just started mumbling and thankfully he jumped in to say that these fractures are rare and often seen in car crashes which really started to worry me.
 His parting words were “don’t walk around, stay as still as you can and don’t do anything else until I see you in clinic next week“.

-This just left me totally flummoxed and so I did what everyone else does in these situations….
-Turn to Dr Google…. 😱
+This just left me totally flummoxed and terrified so I did what everyone else does in these situations….
+I turned to Dr Google…. 😱

 OH MY GOD!
 I was now overwhelmed with pages and pages of medical reports, X-rays and woeful diagnoses.
 I knew that the sacrum was a bone in the spine but didn’t realise how it also joins your pelvis together at the back, to all intents and purposes, my pelvis had ‘snapped‘ in half, that scared me immensely.
 I continued to search until about 3 am when I finally gave in, shut off the iPad and just burst into tears, I sobbed and sobbed and sobbed…….

 All of Dr Google’s pages were full of reports pointing to the conclusion that if I hadn’t been hit by a car or hit the ground heavily after sky diving then the only other diagnosis was osteoporosis.
 I just couldn’t get my head around this, I thought that was for little old ladies with bent backs, couldn’t be happening to me at 47, God, I wasn’t even admitting to being over 40 yet let alone getting a disease that only the very elderly get!